 Step 3: Become CPR-BLS certified

-Along with graduating from your EMT training course, you will need to additionally be CPR-BLS certified before taking your certification test.
+Along with graduating from your EMT training in New Jersey, you will need to additionally be CPR-BLS certified before taking your certification test.
 The American Heart Association sets the standards for all Basic Life Support (BLS) and CPR programs.
 Courses are provided through a range of educators, including the American Red Cross.

 Step 4: Challenge the National Registry’s EMT Cognitive and Psychomotor assessments